dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 The subsections that follow will show you how to create the rest of your game elements.
 Although they might look lengthy, they are quite simple and similar.
 Probably, you will be able to follow the instruction on these subsections in a matter of minutes.

 After this section, you will find the most interesting topics of this part of the series.
-These topics are entitled *Making Flying Objects Appear Randomly* and *Making the Cannon Shoot*.
+These topics are entitled *Making Flying Objects Appear Randomly* and *Using CSS Animation to Move Flying Objects*.

 ### Creating the Cannon Ball React Component